 “Businesses should strive to deliver the right message, at the right time, to the right person, with the right information, on the right channel, every single time.”
 Brian Bagdasariana

 This leads to the second misconception, that a chatbot is a magic tool that actually drives new traffic to your site.
-As a result, you completely forget about your funnels, or pay less attention to important marketing practises, like:
+As a result, you completely forget about your funnels, or pay less attention to important marketing practices, like:

 Email nurture campaigns